epoch-research/epoch-website/_pages/index.md

 ---
 layout: landing
 title: Epoch
-description: We're a team of researchers investigating and forecasting the development of advanced AI.
+description: We’re a team of researchers investigating and forecasting the development of advanced AI.
-cover_text: We're a team of researchers investigating and forecasting the development of advanced AI.
+cover_text: We’re a team of researchers investigating and forecasting the development of advanced AI.
 featured_url: /blog
 featured_url_text: Learn more
 permalink: /